Canterbury and Whitstable Railway: South Eastern Railway

-The line was bedevilled by financial problems and was facing bankruptcy when the South Eastern Railway, which had received the Royal Assent in 1844, agreed to take it over, operating it in isolation from their own line.
+The line was bedevilled by financial problems and was facing bankruptcy when the South Eastern Railway, which had received royal assent for the South Eastern Railway Act 1844 (7 & 8 Vict. c. lxix), agreed to take it over, operating it in isolation from their own line.
 Invicta by now was virtually useless and horse traction was being used.

 When the South Eastern Railway's own network eventually reached Canterbury in 1846, it decided to convert the line for use with its own locomotives throughout, after upgrading the track using standard rails of 70 lb/yd.
 Under George Stephenson's influence, the track had been built to standard gauge, but the loading gauge was small, the height of Tyler Hill Tunnel being only 12 ft and the South Eastern locomotives were modified with shorter chimneys and lowered boilers.
 Tayleur's 119 Class 0-6-0 locomotives were used.
 Passenger services in 1846 were six trains daily, with five on Sundays.
 Canterbury North Lane station closed to passengers in 1846 and Canterbury West subsequently served the line.

 The line was never prosperous, even under South Eastern management, and there was a new setback when the London, Chatham and Dover Railway opened in 1860 offering a better passenger service from Whitstable to London.
 Sunday trains were withdrawn in 1860.
 The platform at Whitstable Harbour station was extended in the mid-1870s to take three carriages.
-In 1883, two Stirling O Class 0-6-0 locomotives received cut down cabs to enable them to work the line.
-These were replaced by four Stirling R Class 0-6-0T locomotives in 1891, which worked the line until closure.
+In 1883, two Stirling O class 0-6-0 locomotives received cut down cabs to enable them to work the line.
+These were replaced by four Stirling R class 0-6-0T locomotives in 1891, which worked the line until closure.
 Canterbury North Lane closed to freight in 1891.
 A new station opened at Whitstable Harbour on 3 June 1895.
 It was located south of Harbour Street thus enabling uninterrupted shunting in the harbour area.
 In 1898, Sunday trains were reinstated, running during summer only.